 If you’re using the service on behalf of someone else we’ll ask for their details.
 We need this personal information as we can’t give you the healthcare service you have asked for without it.

-We will store this personal information and then pass it and the advice you’ve been given to a healthcare professional.
+We will pass this personal information and the advice you've been given to a healthcare professional.
 The healthcare professional may work outside the NHS (for example, a pharmacist, or dentist), but will have been commissioned by the NHS to provide services for 111.
 By agreeing to be referred to a healthcare professional you consent to the sharing of your personal information in a way which respects the Common Law Duty of Confidentiality.
 We’ll also store the information securely for 8 years for clinical audit purposes only.